"Make Me Laugh"

 One of my goals this year is to try stand up comedy for the first time (and possibly the last depending on how ripe the tomatoes are).
 If there are only going to be gatherings of less than 50 people for the remainder of 2020 I'm sure comedy open mics will somehow make the cut.

-But question - do I let my loved ones come to my first stand up set ever?
-Is it worth risking potential celibacy or disinheritance post tight ten** or will I simply fall ill with shame and they'll have to sever our connection haltingly - as they emotionally distance, start exploring their options, and then finally leave me?
+But do I let my loved ones come to my first stand up set ever?
+Is it worth risking potential celibacy or disinheritance post tight ten* or will I simply collapse into myself in shame.
+They'll have to sever our connection haltingly - as they emotionally distance, start exploring their options, and then finally leave me.

 But if there aren't any other new people, will the old hands support me?

 I'm going to land on the side of saying nothing about it being my first time up there.
-Besides playing it safe, this opens all kinds of possibilities for intimidation, which we all know is the artist's bread and butter.
+Playing it safe opens up all kinds of possibilities for intimidation, which we all know is the artist's bread and butter.
 The other comedians don't know I don't know how to do the jokes.
 Too bad I'll have to back it up with actual jokes.
 Maybe I'll just sit in the audience, and ask everyone around me if they caught my set.

-Well okay now I've worked all this out I am genuinely excited to get out there and kick some comedy ass.
-See you at the bar in 2021.******
+Well okay now that I've talked/wrote all this out I am genuinely excited to get out there and kick some comedy ass.
+See you at the bar in 2021.****

 ****by that time we'll laugh at anything